 Due to the vertical nature of scientific study and the need for lab resources beyond what a student could access independently, it is difficult for students in the natural sciences and engineering fields to conduct independent research.
 Therefore, the Division of Natural Sciences and Engineering awards funds to support independent research projects very rarely.
-If you're interested in engaging with research off-campus, talk with professors in the field to see if they know of applicable opportunities or search for unpaid Research Experience for Undergraduates (REU) programs.
-Please note that REUs tend to have different due dates than Swarthmore funding, stay organized to be sure you're meeting both deadlines.

-Within the Divisions of Arts & Humanities and Social Sciences, students are permitted to engage in independent research projects.
-When developing a research topic within the Arts & Humanities and Social Science Divisions, students should identify the question or area that most interests them and consider the scholarly base of work that exists related to this topic.
+Within the Divisions of Humanities and Social Sciences, students are permitted to engage in independent research projects.
+When developing a research topic within the Humanities and Social Science Divisions, students should identify the question or area that most interests them and consider the scholarly base of work that exists related to this topic.
 Consultation with a faculty member on a research idea is an invaluable component of developing a sound proposal for independent research.
 Faculty members may help to guide a student through the initial phase of project development, and students should draw upon their expertise whenever possible.
 Due to the nature of an independent project, however, students should be certain to ascertain the level of faculty guidance they may be able to receive throughout the course of the project.

 All applications require a recommendation from a Swarthmore faculty member in order to be considered complete.
 Students should contact the faculty member directly to request this recommendation, and this request should come well in advance of the application period.
-Note: the faculty member submits the recommendation separately from the student application process.
+Note: the faculty member submits the recommendation letter separately from the student application process.
 This recommendation becomes part of the student's packet of materials reviewed by the awarding committee.